peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

 The design of your API can have a lasting impact on the success and adoption of your component library.
 A well designed API is simple yet powerful, well-documented yet intuitive, and empowers the user to build interfaces quickly and with ease.
-In contrast, a poorly designed API is complicated, unintuitive, and frustrating to use.
+In contrast, a poorly designed API is complicated, unintuitive, and frustrating.

 Component API design is not without its challenges, though.
-In this post, I will share my thoughts on some common API design problems.
-All of these problems boil down to a single question: Does your component library prioritize flexibility or consistency?
+In this post, I will share my thoughts on some common API design problems, all of these problems boil down to a single question: Does your component library prioritize flexibility or consistency?

 First, let’s go over the various parts of a component API.